IronFox/Projector/PROJECT.md

 ```
 ### ```<rootRegistryHint>```
 Specifies a registry path to look up the library installation folder.
 The last backslash separates the value name: ```folder[\folder[\folder[...]]]```\\```valueName```.
-You can specify any number of registry hints.
+You can specify any number of registry hints (including none at all).
 The first successful lookup will determine the library installation path to match against.

 ### ```<include>```
 Declares a sub-directory (relative to the found installation folder) to include header files from.
-You can specify any number of include paths, all of which are added to the _Include Directories_ of the local Visual Studio project.
+You can specify any number of include paths (including none at all), all of which are added to the _Include Directories_ of the local Visual Studio project.
 May include **conditions**.

 ### ```<linkDirectory>```
 Declares a sub-directory (relative to the found installation folder) to link .lib files from.
-You can specify any number of link directories, all of which are added to the _Library Directories_ of the local Visual Studio project.
+You can specify any number of link directories (including none at all), all of which are added to the _Library Directories_ of the local Visual Studio project.
 May include **conditions**.

 ### ```<link>```
 Declares a .lib file (including extension) to link into the local project.
-The final file is determined relative to ```[install folder]\[link directory]```
 You can specify any number of links, each declaring an additional .lib file to link to the local project.
 May include **conditions**.